Werribee railway station: History

 As part of stage 1 of the Western Rail Plan's Geelong Fast Rail project, Werribee is scheduled to be upgraded.
-Construction is set to begin in 2023.
+Construction was set to begin in 2023 but as of October 2025, no progress has been made on the project.

 Platforms and services

 Werribee has one side platform and one island platform with two faces.
 It is serviced by Metro Trains' Werribee line services.